borea17/borea17.github.io/_posts/2020-08-21-Unet_summary.md

-U-Net builds upon the ideas of `Fully Convolutional Networks (FCNs) for Semantic Segmentation` by [Long et al. (2015)](https://arxiv.org/abs/1411.4038) who successfully trained FCNs (including prediction, upsampling layers and skip connections) end-to-end (pixels-to-pixels) on semantic segmentation tasks.
+U-Net builds upon the ideas of `Fully Convolutional Networks (FCNs) for Semantic Segmentation` by [Long et al. (2015)](https://arxiv.org/abs/1411.4038) who successfully trained FCNs (including convolutional prediction, upsampling layers and skip connections) end-to-end (pixels-to-pixels) on semantic segmentation tasks.
 U-Net is basically a modified version of the FCN by making the architecture more symmetric, i.e., adding a more powerful expansive path.
 [Ronneberger et al.
-(2015)](https://arxiv.org/abs/1505.04597) argue that this modification yields more precise segmentations even with few training samples due to its capacity to propagate more context information to higher resolution layers.
+(2015)](https://arxiv.org/abs/1505.04597) argue that this modification yields more precise segmentations due to its capacity to better propagate context information to higher resolution layers.

 **FCN architecture**: The main idea of the FCN architecture is to take a standard classification network (such as VGG-16), discard the final